 Chiropractic was an obvious choice of vocation for Theo, it offers the chance to learn about a huge array of people’s experiences and interests and it’s then his job to help ensure that they can continue to live a life full of the aspects they love, without pain.

 This is similar to that of his very first experience of chiropractic.
 He was an incredibly keen sportsman and particularly enjoyed football, as he does to this day, when a hip injury inhibited his ability to play.
 Theo visited a chiropractor for a year, and made a full recovery.
 This meant he could again allow himself to do what he loved, but also gave him another interest in the form of Chiropractic.

 Theo went on to study at the AECC Chiropractic Clinic in Bournemouth, with his interest still growing over his 5 years there.
-In my years in clinic it was an incredible pleasure to witness full recoveries and share my patients journeys back to full health with them.
+In his years in clinic it's an incredible pleasure to witness full recoveries and share in his patients' journeys back to full health.